samakanbour/2025-Mujra/README.md

 ## Output

-The algorithm provides a set of points representing the ideal locations for coral repopulation.

-The model outputs an image highlighting detected coral reefs and a CSV file with coordinates of detected areas.
+The quantum algorithm generates a set of points representing the optimal locations for drainage network interventions.
+The model outputs a visual map highlighting critical sections of the drainage system, along with a CSV file containing the coordinates of the identified areas.

 ## Data Visualization

-All the images (results) generated are present in the repository.
+All generated images (model output) are present in this repository.

 ## Roadmap